 KPIs for a Drinks Distribution Company

-A drinks distribution company had very healthy market share and profitability.
+A drink distribution company had a very healthy market share and profitability.
 However, they detected a trend towards people buying in off-licences for home drinking.
-Their share of the off-licence business was small so they set a goal of increasing the % of their sales to off-licences.
+Their share of the off-licence business was small so they set the goal of increasing the % of their sales to off-licences.

 However, they were disappointed in the progress that they were making towards that goal.
 They reviewed what they were doing and realised that the main KPI for sales people was € value of overall sales.